 When it comes to summer grilling, there are a few dishes that always have a place at the table and pasta salad is one of them.
-I made this caprese version of it way back in the beginning of the summer for a small BBQ we were hosting with family on the 4th of July.
+I made this caprese pasta salad version of it way back in the beginning of the summer for a small BBQ we were hosting with family on the 4th of July.

-What I love most about this pasta salad was that it is full of fresh ingredients and exciting flavors – delicious and beautiful enough for any occasion.
+What I love most about this Caprese Pasta Salad was that it is full of fresh ingredients and exciting flavors – delicious and beautiful enough for any occasion.
 It is also so simple to make due to its short ingredient list, it comes together in no time, and can easily feed a crowd.

 I really love this recipe and the addition of garlic-infused oil.
 I am a huge garlic lover and I feel that just adds SO much to this recipe.
 Garlic power!

-1 lb. pasta shapes (I used shells)
+- 1 lb. pasta shapes (I used shells)

-6 tbsp. extra virgin olive oil
+- 6 tbsp. extra virgin olive oil

-4 cloves garlic, minced
+- 4 cloves garlic, minced

-1/2 tsp. red pepper flakes
+- ½ tsp. red pepper flakes

-2 tbsp. balsamic vinegar
+- 2 tbsp. balsamic vinegar

-1 lb. cherry or grape tomatoes, halved
+- 1 lb. cherry or grape tomatoes, halved

-1 lb. fresh mozzarella, cubed (or buy the mozzarella balls)
+- 1 lb. fresh mozzarella, cubed (or buy the mozzarella balls)

-1/2 cup loosely packed fresh basil leaves, chopped
+- ½ cup loosely packed fresh basil leaves, chopped

-salt and pepper, to taste
+- salt and pepper, to taste

-Cook the pasta according to package directions.
+- Cook the pasta according to package directions.
 Drain and rinse well with cold water.
 In the meantime, add the olive oil, garlic, and red pepper flakes to a small skillet.
 Over medium-low heat, allow the oil to infuse with the flavors for about 5-10 minutes.
 Be careful that the garlic doesn’t burn.
 Remove from heat and allow to cool slightly.